Wall Street Pummels Raytheon Technologies Corporation (RTX) After Recent Earnings Report

 Is It Worth Investing in Raytheon Technologies Corporation (NYSE :RTX) Right Now?

-Raytheon Technologies Corporation (NYSE:RTX) scored a price-to-earnings ratio above its average ratio, recording 32.31 x from its present earnings ratio.
-Plus, the 36-month beta value for RTX is at 1.14.
-Opinions of the stock are interesting as 12 analysts out of 22 who provided ratings for Raytheon Technologies Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”
+Raytheon Technologies Corporation (NYSE:RTX) scored a price-to-earnings ratio above its average ratio, recording 33.57 x from its present earnings ratio.
+Plus, the 36-month beta value for RTX is at 1.13.

 Sponsored